Taylor Decker: Professional career

 On September 1, 2020, Decker signed a five-year, $70.35 million contract extension with the Lions.
 Decker revealed in an interview with Pardon My Take, that he played the start of the 2020 season with appendicitis.

 On September 11, 2021, Decker was placed on injured reserve after undergoing finger surgery.
 He was activated on November 2, 2021.
 He appeared in and started nine games in the 2021 season.

 On January 2, 2022, in a game against the Seattle Seahawks, Decker scored his second career touchdown on a pass from Tim Boyle.
 Decker was awarded the 2022 media-friendly Good Guy Award by the Detroit Sports Media Association and Detroit chapter of the Pro Football Writers Association.
 In the 2022 season, he started in all 17 games.
 In the 2023 season, he appeared in and started 15 games.

 On July 29, 2024, Decker and the Lions agreed to a three–year, $60 million contract extension.
 In the 2024 season, he appeared in and started 14 games.

+In the 2025 season, Decker appeared in and started 14 games.

+On March 6, 2026, Decker requested the Lions release him and released a statement explaining his reasoning on his personal Instagram account, "Things change, 145 games started, 3 playoff appearances, 2 division titles, a decade carrying the shield.
+I fully intended to do it once again, but my time as a Lion is coming to an end.
+In the weeks since notifying the team of my return there have been numerous discussions.
+Many of which were a surprise to me, and we could not find common ground.
+Therefore I decided to request my release."
+He was officially released on March 9.